tagcode/Lexical.FileSystem/README.md

 # Observing

 Observer can be placed before and after mounting.
-If observer is placed before, then mounting will notify the observer with Create event for all the added files.
+If observer is placed before, then mounting will notify the observer with *IFileSystemEventCreate* event for all the added files.

 ```csharp
 IFileSystem vfs = new VirtualFileSystem();